-In this post, we'll examine HRAs and HSAs, highlight the main differences, and help you evaluate each for your business.
+In this post, we'll examine HRAs and HSAs and highlight the main differences to help you evaluate each for your organization.

 HRAs vs. HSAs: what's the difference?

 The differences between HRAs and HSAs are by design.
-The modern HRA was created to allow employers to reimburse employees' health insurance and medical expenses as a stand-alone benefit.
+The HRA was created to allow employers to reimburse employees' health insurance and medical expenses as a stand-alone benefit.
 With an HRA, employers offer employees a monthly allowance of tax-free money.
-Employees then purchase health insurance and other medical expenses, and the business reimburses them up to their allowance amount.
-It's meant to act as an employee benefit businesses can use to hire and keep valuable employees while also limiting their own financial exposure.
+Employees then purchase health insurance and other medical expenses, and the employer reimburses them up to their allowance amount.
+It's meant to act as an employee benefit organizations can use to keep employees happy and healthy, while also limiting their own financial exposure.

-HSAs, on the other hand, were designed to help individuals save money to be used for health care.
+HSAs, on the other hand, were designed to help individuals save money for healthcare.
 Employers are permitted to contribute to employees' HSAs as a health benefit, but this benefit is less robust.
-Employees also make contributions to their HSAs, and many use it as a savings vehicle rather than an immediate health benefit.
+Employees can also make contributions to their HSAs, and many use it as a savings vehicle for retirement rather than an immediate health benefit.
 Additionally, employees must be covered by a qualified high-deductible health insurance plan (HDHP) in order to open and contribute to an HSA.
-This coverage is either obtained through the business (making the HDHP the main health benefit) or from a source unrelated to the business (and the employee can't use the HSA to pay for those premiums).
+This coverage is either obtained through the employer (making the HDHP the main health benefit) or from a source unrelated to the employer (and the employee can't use the HSA to pay for those premiums).

 Do I need to choose between an HRA and an HSA?

-Offering an HRA alongside an HSA contribution maximizes the business's tax-free compensation to employees.
-It also ensures the money goes explicitly to health care, which is one of employees' largest financial burdens.
+Offering an HRA alongside an HSA contribution maximizes the employer’s tax-free compensation to employees.
+It also ensures the money goes explicitly to healthcare, which is one of employees' largest financial burdens.

 When employees have access to both an HRA and an HSA contribution from their employer, they can purchase an HDHP and use money from their HRA to reimburse the premiums.
 They can also use money from their HSA to fund expenses their HDHP doesn't cover.

-Together, these two benefits provide employees the greatest possible degree of health care assistance from their business.
+Together, these two benefits provide employees the greatest possible degree of healthcare assistance from their employer.

 Interested in offering both an HRA and an HSA?
-PeopleKeep can help.
-Check out how the PeopleKeep software works and evaluate whether HRAs, HSAs, and other personalized benefits are right for your business.
+Check out how the PeopleKeep software works and evaluate whether HRAs and/or HSAs are right for your organization.

-If you feel you must decide between the two, there are key similarities and differences you should remember:
+If you decide to use just one, there are key similarities and differences you should remember: